The following defined terms are used in these conditions:

 - In order to help us to preserve our collection you must comply with all guidelines provided to you for handling collections at all times.
 Depending on the type of object, our team may give you additional instructions and/or supervision.
 Some items are very challenging to handle and our team may have to do this for you.
 If gloves are necessary, these will be supplied by us.
 Please note that in order to protect our collections for the future, we reserve the right to withdraw items from you if we consider that you are not following the handling guidance you have been given.

 - Items will be counted out to you, and counted back in at the end of your visit.
 If you need to take a break during the session, you must return your items to our team whilst you are out of the room.

-- If you wish to photograph items from our collection for non-commercial purposes, you will need to obtain a Private Research Photography Licence from us and this can be done on arrival.
+- If you wish to photograph items from our collection for non-commercial purposes, you will need to obtain a Private Research Photography Licence from us.
+You can purchase a daily, weekly or annual licence in advance in order to take photographs of our collection items for your own personal use.
 You must ensure that your actions do not breach UK copyright regulations.
 You are responsible for ensuring that the use of any data you find on living individuals within our collection complies with the Data Protection Act (2018).